MaksatNiiazov/RPTG/docs/redesign.md

 # Visual Redesign

-The entire stylesheet collection was refreshed with a dark fantasy theme.
-Colors and fonts are driven by CSS variables so the style can be tweaked easily.
-Inline styles in templates were also updated to keep the new look.
+The styles have been reworked again with a clean light theme.
+Fonts now use **Roboto** and **Merriweather** and a sidebar navigation was introduced.
+All colors come from CSS variables for easy tweaks.

 ## Changes
-- Unified "dark velvet" color palette
+- Soft blue color scheme with neutral backgrounds
-- Reworked layout styles across all pages
+- Sidebar navigation layout
-- New Google font imports: **Beleren** and **Cormorant Garamond**
+- Google font imports updated to **Roboto** and **Merriweather**
 - Updated inline styles in map and HP controls
-- Buttons and cards feature gold and burgundy highlights
 - Inventory rows still flash when changed
 - Added `fog-in` animation utility
 =======